antoniprzybylik/libnn/README.md

 This is just a test.
 I do not intend to maintain this library long term.

+The library can train a network defined in form of directed acyclic graph.
+Currently there are three types of neurons: Constant (fixed output), sigmoid and sum.

 # Content

 This repository contains libnn library code